JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Overview
 ---
 The goals / steps of this project:
+ ## File Submitted
+    outline project contents
+## Collect Driving Data
-* Use the simulator to collect data of good driving behavior
+    use the simulator to collect data of good driving behavior
+## Build a Deep Neural Network
-* Build, a convolution neural network in Keras that predicts steering angles from images
+    build a deep convolution neural network in Keras that predicts steering angles from images
+## Train and Valide
-* Train and validate the model with a training and validation set
+    train and validate the model with a training and validation set
+## Test the Model
-* Test that the model successfully drives around track one without leaving the road
+    Test that the model successfully drives around track one without leaving the road
 ---
 [//]: # (Image References)